dapr/docs/daprdocs/content/en/operations/configuration/use-custom-certificates.md

 {{% codetab %}}

 On Kubernetes,
-1. The certificates must be available to the sidecar container using a volume mount.
+1. Certificates must be available to the sidecar container using a volume mount.
-1. Set the environment variable `SSL_CERT_DIR` in the sidecar container to the path of the directory containing the certificates.
+1. The environment variable `SSL_CERT_DIR` must be set in the sidecar container, pointing to the directory containing the certificates.

+This is an example deployment YAML:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment